Christmas | Honoring the Messiah’s Birth

 What the Bible Says About the Messiah’s Birth

-Consider meditating on these verses throughout the season…
+Consider meditating on these verses as a way of honoring the Messiah’s birth this season…

 • Isaiah 7:14